GRADUATE STUDENT SMALL GRANTS PROGRAM

 CALL FOR LETTER OF INTENT

-RSA has initiated a new Graduate Student Small Grants Program.
-Each year a total of four (4) MD, PhD, or MD/PhD students will each receive $5,000 to support their projects.
+RSA has a new Graduate Student Small Grants Program.
+A total of five (5) MD, PhD, or MD/PhD students will each receive $5,000 to support their projects.
 One of these awards will be for support of a diversity applicant.
-Funding will be for one calendar year, being the following year after application has been awarded.
+Funding will be for one year, corresponding with the 2021 calendar year.

 ELIGIBILITY: Applicants must be sponsored by an RSA full member and the topic of the proposal must be relevant to the mission of RSA to “promote the acquisition and dissemination of scientific knowledge in the areas of basic science, risks and resiliency, treatment, outcome and recovery, and policy and economics, as it relates to alcohol research.”
 Students with current independent research support from NIH (F31 fellowship), NSF, or another national organization (e.g., APA minority fellowship), are not eligible for this award.
 For those with a T32 grant, you may apply but should not budget for additional salary beyond the salary being received from the T32.

 - The Letter of Intent (LOI) is limited to a single page (file upload as PDF or PDFX) with .5-inch margins and 11-point Arial font, maximum 650-word count.
 The LOI should include ALL of the following components: